 Carola della Croce

-Every year I go to Mysore in India to practice with Sharath Jois at the KPJAYI.
+I’ve received authorization to teach by my teacher Sharath Jois, who I study with every year since 2016 at the KPJAYI in Mysore, India.
 I’m grateful for saying I’ve been practicing under Matthew and Carla Vollmer‘s guidance; a source of inspiration and teachers who remind me why I practice.

 I’m of a curious nature and I’ve broaden my studies into Ayurveda and anatomy.
 I have a special fondness for mantra chanting and yoga philosophy which I studied with Dr. Jayashree in Mysore, in all my trips I’ve made so far to India.

 In early 2016 after years of studying Jazz guitar, I stumbled upon the Ashtanga method, merely as something to improve my singing and unwind my body which was very crooked from years of inadequate playing position.
 Immediately after my first Mysore class I knew there was much more than the great healing benefits of it, a broader view of myself and others, and how from just breathing and silence I can reach others wholeheartedly.
 Also, I’ve been able to deepen in this practice through the Reiki healing method -Usui lineage- passed on to me by my mother in 2009.

 Carla and Matthew Vollmer were the ones to show me the first touching stones on this way, and still continue to do so.
 Now Carola and Matias kindly and lovingly guide and support me day-in-day-out.
 I’m very happy to have the opportunity to assist them daily in the Mysore room.